Killer545537/Sem-5-Notes/Computer-Networks/Computer-Networks.typ

 - *Line Configuration:* Defines connection setup (either _point-to-point_#footnote[Dedicated link between two devices] or _multipoint_#footnote[Multiple devices share the same link])
 - *Physical Topology:* Defines network layout (bus, star, mesh)
 - *Transmission Mode:* Defines direction of communication (simplex, half-duplex, full-duplex)

+The data usable to a person/application must first be transformed into electromagnetic signals to be transmitted over the physical medium.

+== Analog Signals
+#definition[Analog Data#footnote[Not very important in our syllabus]][
+  It refers to information that is continuous and can take on any value within a given range.
+It is defined as $x(t) in bb(R)$ for continuous $t$.
+]
+Mathematically, a periodic analog signal is represented by a _sine_ wave,
+$
+  s(t) = "Amplitude" dot sin(2 pi "Frequency" t + "Phase") = A dot sin(2 pi f + phi)
+$
+$2 pi f t$ is called the _angular frequency_.

+Some important properties of a sine wave are:
+- *Wavelength:* Physical distance a wave occupies in one cycle. $lambda = display(v / f)$
+- *Period and Frequency:* Period is the time taken to complete one cycle.  $T = display(1 / f)$
+- *Phase:* How far along a cycle a wave is at $t = 0$
+- *Time Domain:* $A(t) "vs" t$
+- *Frequency Domain:* $A(f) "vs" f$.
+This is found using the Fourier Transform#footnote[ECE PTSD].
+- *Composite Signals:* A signal with multiple sine wave components. $sum s_i (t)$
+- *Bandwidth:* Range of frequencies it contains. $B = f_"max" - f_"min"$

+== Digital Signals

+#definition[Digital Data][
+  It refers to information that is discrete and can take on only specific values within a given range.
+It is defined as $x[n] in bb(Z)$ for discrete $n$.
+]

+Since most digital signals#footnote[A digital signal is essentially a composite analog signal] are non-periodic, thus, period and frequency are not appropriate terms to describe it, we use *bit rate*.
+#definition[Bit Rate][
+  It is the number of bits transmitted per second (bps). $R_b = 1 / T_b$ where $N$ is the number of bits and $T$ is the time in seconds.
+]
+Moreover, $T_b = "propogation speed" times "bit duration"$ is the *bit interval/length* which is the time duration of a single bit.

+=== Transmission of Digital Signals

+There are two main methods to transmit digital signals, baseband transmission and broadband tranmission#footnote[This requires modulation].

+==== Baseband Transmission

+It means sending a digital signal directly over a channel as is, without converting it to multiple frequency bands.
+Here, the entire bandwidth of the channel is used to transmit a single digital signal.
+The signal occupies frequencies from $0 "Hz"$#footnote[This means that a DC component is present] to a maximum frequency determined by the signal.
+It is used in point-to-point links and has a shorter range due to attenuation and noise.

+==== Broadband Transmission (with Modulation)

+It means modulating digital signals onto carrier waves and transmitting them as analog signals over multiple frequency bands.
+Here, the available bandwidth of the channel is divided into multiple frequency bands, each capable of carrying a separate signal.
+The signal does not start  It is used in cable TV and long-distance communication and has a longer range due to better noise immunity.

+== Data Rate Limits

+#definition[Data Rate][
+  It is the maximum number of bits that can be transmitted over a communication channel in a given time period, usually measured in bits per second (bps).
+It is dependent on the physical properties of the channel like bandwidth, signal-quality and encoding/modulation techniques.
+]

 = Data-Link Layer